caleksanderravndal/regression/README.md

 # Regression capstone - Predicting Daily Electricity Consumption in Norway

 ## Project Overview
-This project investigates whether daily electricity consumption in Norway can be predicted using weather, seasonality, and lagged demand features.
-The work was completed as part of a capstone project in the [BSc Artificial Intelligence and Sustainable Technologies] program.
+This capstone investigates whether daily electricity consumption in Norway can be predicted using weather, seasonality, and lagged demand features.

 **Problem Framing:**
 Accurate forecasting supports sustainable hydropower reservoir management, grid stability, and reduced reliance on imports.